AbdulMoizz31/e-commerce-ui/README.md

 - Browse Electronics and Clothing products.
 - Add products to the cart.
 - View the cart screen with added products.
-- Delete items from the cart.  (working...)
+- Delete items from the cart.

 ## Getting Started